romulobil/12factorApp/README.md

 ### This is a practical guide to demonstrate 12 Factor App methodology by using docker technology.

 #### This guide was made based on Luan Santana (https://gitlab.com/polegar) and Gomex (https://github.com/gomex) contents.
 Special thanks to them.

+#### To see the step by step practical guide, visit: https://tinyurl.com/12factorapp